Self-Funded Medical Plans

 Don't self-funded plans have huge financial risks to the employer?

-So what is the difference between a traditional plan and a partially self-funded plan?
+So what is the difference between a fully insured plan and a partially self-funded plan?

 What happens when we have a bad claims year on a partially self-funded plan?

 What is a bad plan year?
 A year in which most or all of the money projected for claims is spent on the claims, remember with the stop-loss insurance, there is a maximum liability and it is a known amount.
 Then what?
 Basically the same thing that happens on a traditional plan, your rates for the next year are going up.
 However, with the partially self-funded plans there are more options for controlling the costs, such as going to a higher specific or aggregate.
 There is also more information on claims through reporting that show how the money for paying claims was spent.
 Changing plan design is a lot easier when it is your own plan and you can key in on certain features in the plan with the information on how these features affected the spending on claims.
 Flexibility is a key asset of a self-funded plan.

 Selecting a TPA is an important part of the self-funded plan, no matter how low the costs of a plan, if the claims are not paid in a timely manner the employees are not happy.
 One of the major reasons to have a health insurance benefit is to keep employees, so it is important that they have a health plan that works for them.

 Our friendly staff helps to ensure that an employee using a self-funded medical plan that is administered by BAS is a good experience in an often trying situation.
 By having experienced personnel in the claims area and combining that with our experience as insurance agents, we have a team that is capable of understanding the employer's needs and answering the employees concerns.